ELF-Lab/OjibweMorph/VerbSpreadsheets/README.md

 - _W-deletion:_ Delete word-final "w1" (occurs with neutral, positive 3sg; this rule MUST FOLLOW the short-vowel-deletion rule)

-- _ShortV-lengthening:_ Stem-final short vowels are lengthened in front of the preterit morpheme "-ban" and the delayed imperative mode.
-Actual rule uses the special character V in the suffix complex, which triggers lengthing of the vowel at the end of the stem and then is deleted.
+- _ShortV-lengthening:_ A short vowel to the left of v1 lengthens (so i -> ii / _ v1, a -> aa / _ v1, o -> oo / _ v1).
+That is, stem-final short vowels are lengthened in front of the preterit morpheme "-ban" and the delayed imperative mode.

 ### NOTES/ISSUES